Robinkhilery960/Interview-Questions/readme.md

 function wrong1(...one, ...wrong) {}
 function wrong2(...wrong, arg2, arg3) {}
 ```
-## 23. rest parameter vs argument object
-### rest parameter:
-1. The arguments object is not a real array, while rest parameters are Array instances, meaning methods like sort(), map(), forEach() or pop() can be applied on it directly.
-2. The rest parameter bundles all the extra parameters into a single array, but does not contain any named argument defined before the ...restParam.
-The arguments object contains all of the parameters — including the parameters in the ...restParam array — bundled into one array-like object
 ### spread syntax:
 The spread operator is just 3 dots ...
 It can be used on iterables like an array or a string.